 One of the most popular photos of Hamburg is of Speicherstadt.
 This area is the reason why Hamburg is called the city of warehouses.
-This is the first spot in Hamburg that was awarded the status of UNESCO world heritage site.
-Most of the buildings were built here between 1880 and 1920 and stand on oak poles.
-The architecture is definitely stunning, even on a rainy day in Hamburg.
+This is the first spot in Hamburg awarded the UNESCO world heritage site status.
+Most buildings were built here between 1880 and 1920 and stand on oak poles.
+The architecture is stunning, even on a rainy gray in Hamburg.

 The best time to visit Speicherstadt is when it’s dark because the entire area gets illuminated by lights.
 Of course, the most romantic way to experience this is from the water.
-You can book a special “illuminated” boat ride through this area that starts when it is dark.
+You can book an “illuminated” boat ride and more through this area that starts when it is dark.

 4. Hamburg Jungfernstieg & Binnenalster

 Start your days in Hamburg at the famous Jungfernstieg boulevard.
-Jungfernstieg is one of Hamburg’s oldest streets dating to 1235 with a storied history.
-Its favorable location on the Binnenalster led it to be popular with the upper bourgeoisie.
+Jungfernstieg is one of Hamburg’s oldest streets, dating to 1235, with a storied history.
+Its favorable location on the Binnenalster was popular with the upper bourgeoisie.
 The street acquired the name ‘Jungfernstieg’ because, in the old days, wealthy families used to bring their unmarried daughters (Jungfern in German) for a stroll in search of a prospective groom.

-Needless to say, it has undergone several changes since its founding and in 1838 Jungfernstieg became the first street in Germany to be asphalted.
-With grandstand-like steps along the edge of the shore, Junfernstieg is easily among Europe’s most attractive promenades.
-It’s really a pleasure to take a stroll down Jungfernstieg as it is an ideal place for shopping, strolling and relaxing.
+Needless to say, it has undergone several changes since its founding, and in 1838, Jungfernstieg became the first street in Germany to be asphalted.
+With grandstand-like steps along the shore's edge, Junfernstieg is easily among Europe’s most attractive promenades.
+It's really a pleasure to take a stroll down Jungfernstieg as it is an ideal place for shopping, strolling, and relaxing.

 Many of the big names in fashion have their flagship stores on Jungfernstieg, and you’ll find exclusive jewelry and interior design shops.
-Along with haute couture and prêt-à-porter from the fashion elite, there are more affordable stores housed in Neoclassical buildings.
-The Alsterpavillon (Alster Pavilion), Hamburg’s best-known café is also situated on Jungfernstieg, directly on the Binnenalster.
+The haute couture and prêt-à-porter from the fashion elite are housed in Neoclassical buildings.
+The Alsterpavillon (Alster Pavilion), Hamburg’s best-known café, is also situated on Jungfernstieg, directly on the Binnenalster.

 5. Miniatur Wunderland

 The Miniatur Wunderland is not only the largest model railway in the world, but it’s also the most popular tourist attraction in Germany.
-Before going we thought it would be a bit kitschy (and it is) but it’s actually a lot of fun.
-They’ve built multiple massive scenes that are modeled around different parts of the world (and they’re adding more every year).
+Before going, we thought it would be a bit kitschy (and it is), but it’s actually a lot of fun.
+They’ve built multiple massive scenes modeled around different parts of the world (and they’re adding more every year).

-The recently opened Elbphilharmonie Concert Hall is the largest and acoustically most advanced concert hall in the world.
-This €870 million jewel of the Hamburg skyline is made to look like the ocean waves.
-Concert tickets are tough to score (and they’re not cheap - bout you have S-E-T-T - so don't worry we´ll get them for you) and you can visit the 360-degree view observation decks for a small amount.
+The recently opened Elbphilharmonie Concert Hall is the world's largest and acoustically most advanced concert hall.
+This €870 million jewel of the Hamburg skyline is made to look like ocean waves.
+Concert tickets are tough to score (and they’re not cheap - but you have S-E-T-T - so don't worry, we´ll get them for you), and you can visit the 360-degree view observation decks for a small amount.

 7. Reeperbahn – Hamburg’s Red Light District

-Hamburg red-light district is in and around Reeperbahn, which is the name of a street in St. Pauli.
-This street is also called “the sinful mile” and in the "golden times" was full of brothels, sex shops, sex shows, and similar things - nowadays you'll find many clubs, restaurants, and bars which make Reeperbahn a very attractive Nightlife hot-spot.
+Hamburg's red-light district is in and around Reeperbahn, the name of a street in St. Pauli.
+This street is also called “the sinful mile” and, in the "golden times," was full of brothels, sex shops, sex shows, and similar things - nowadays, you'll find many clubs, restaurants, and bars which make Reeperbahn a very attractive Nightlife hot-spot.

 8. Zur Ritze

 This place is an institution.
 Bar, Box-club, and a pimps living room.
-In the golden age of Reeperbahn, brothels called "Laufhaus" have been established and some of them had a few hundred Ladies working there.
+In the golden age of Reeperbahn, brothels called "Laufhaus" were established; some had a few hundred Ladies working there.
 Zur Ritze was the pub where Reeperbahns "Godfathers" met, made decisions (not just friendly ones) and created alliances that broke up even hours later.
 These times where even shoot outs happened here are over (for many years) and Zur Ritze can be visited by everybody now in a very relaxed way.
 The Box-Club, where Legends like Stefan Hentschel and Alikes trained, is still there as well (Hentschel hanged himself in the Box Club as he could not handle the end of the gold Reeperbahn days)